Probabilistic Measures for Biological Adaptation and Resilience: Resilient Adaptation

-The quantity $R_\tau$ in \eqref{def:Rtau} can be any real number, and can be interpreted as follows: \begin{itemize} \item In the case of detrimental environmental perturbations, where $\bar{S}_{\e_0,\t_0} > \bar{S}^{\tau}_{\e_1,\t_0}$, $R_\tau$ is negative only if the adaptation $\t_0 \to \t_1$ is also detrimental with respect to the mean state of the system when the adaptation occurs. \item A value $0<R_\tau<1$ measures the fraction of the success that the system was able to recover with the adptation, with respect to the total loss of success due to the disturbance. \item A value $R>1$ indicates a very resilient system, in which the long-term success after the adaptation $\bar{S}_{\e_1,\t_1}$ is larger than the initial $\bar{S}_{\e_0,\t_0}$. \end{itemize}
+The resilience $R_\tau$ in \eqref{eq:Rtau} can be any real number, and has the following interpretation: \begin{itemize} \item In the case of stressful environmental perturbations, where $\bar{S}_{\e_0,\t_0} > \bar{S}^{\tau}_{\e_1,\t_0}$, $R_\tau$ is negative only if the adaptation $\t_0 \to \t_1$ is also detrimental with respect to the mean state of the system when the adaptation occurs. \item A value $0<R_\tau<1$ measures the fraction of the success that the system was able to recover with the adaptation, with respect to the total loss of success due to the disturbance. \item A value $R>1$ indicates a very resilient system, in which the long-term success after the adaptation $\bar{S}_{\e_1,\t_1}$ is larger than the initial $\bar{S}_{\e_0,\t_0}$. \end{itemize}

+With respect to the usual definition or resilience $R$ in \eqref{def:usualR}, we note that is not equal to $R_\tau$ in general, although the example in Section \ref{sec:example} shows that it can be a good approximation.
+We argue, however that $R_\tau$ is a more practical measure of ecological resilience than $R$ because can be computed in terms only of averages.
+The main argument stems from the fact that while $\min \EXP S(X(t))$ is a deterministic ensemble diagnostic, the reaction time $\tau$ pertains to the physiological ability of the system to adapt or heal, and is hence a random variable that can be modeled.
+This, as described below, opens up several possibilities for computation of $R_\tau$.

+The usual resilience $R$ can be, in principle, computed from experiments that involve the comprehensive monitoring of a large population.
+In such an experiment, up to Gaussian errors, each individual must be subjected to the same environmental disturbance $\e_0 \to \e_1$ and react with the (possibly unknown) adaptation $\t_0 \to \t_1$ that has measurable effects on the success throughout time.
+The average of $S$ must be computed at enough times to discern the minimum value of $\EXP S(X(t))$.
+In this experimental context, computing $R_\tau$ might not be very practical because estimating $\bar{S}^\tau_{\e_1,\t_0}$ would require measuring the stress of each individual at the exact moment it adapts.
+However, if a model for the dependence of $X$ on $\e$ and $\t$ as in \eqref{def:fullX} is available, then $R_\tau$ is a more practical measure than $R$ because it can be estimated from an ensemble of simulations of fixed dynamics under fixed initial distributions.

 Furthermore, note that by \eqref{def:fullX}, we can write $\bar{S}^\tau_{\e_1,\t_0}$ by taking expectations jointly over $\tau$ and the paths of $X_{\e_1,\t_0}$ conditioned on $X_{\e_1,\t_0}(0) \sim \bar{p}_{\e_0,\t_0}$.
 This yields the following expression in terms of the resolvent (see equation \eqref{def:Resolvent}),